ALgosZen/spark-optimization-project/README.md

 ## Description
 Spark can give you a tremendous advantage when it comes quickly processing massive datasets.
 However, the tool is only as powerful as the one who wields it.
-Spark performance can become sluggish if poor decisions are made in the layout of the code and the functions that are chosen.
+Spark performance can become sluggish if poor decisions are made in the layout of the code and the functions that are chosen. performance of a Spark job can be impproved using following techniques:
+1. By picking the right operators
+2. Reduce the number of shuffles and the amount of data shuffled
+3. Tuning Resource Allocation
+4. Tuning the Number of Partitions
+5. Reducing the Size of Data Structures
+6. Choosing Data Formats

 ## Technologies